- Future Residents

-All residence hall rooms and apartments are equipped with free cable television.
+All residence hall rooms and apartments are equipped with free digital cable television.
 There is (1) HD-CATV connection per room or apartment.
-Customers with an HDTV can also take advantage of the free local network HD channels.
+Customers need an HDTV with a QAM-capable tuner to view all of the digital and HD channels.

 To report television outages or request assistance with your cable service, contact ResNET.

 As residents vacate their room either at the end of the academic year or based on a contract cancellation, proper checkout procedures must be completed to avoid additional charges.

 Residents who do not complete checkout procedures at their Community Office may continue to be held responsible for all room charges until their checkout date is officially recorded by residence hall staff.Read more...